damlaonder/expressionTrees/README.md

 # expressionTrees

+This is a project I did while learning data structures.

-Uses object oriented programming and binary search trees to convert an infix expression to postfix and prefix.
+I use linked lists and stacks to take an infix expression and convert it to a prefix and postfix expressions.